 Taken together, the four project phases form a comprehensive advertising and IMC program.
-Time permitting, students will have a chance to present their work in class.
+Time permitting students will have a chance to present their work in class.

-You will select a client from a short list of real companies, each in need of a timely new advertising campaign.
-When you select a client, that company will be your focus for all project assignments in class.
+You will work on a client (a real company) in need of a timely new advertising campaign.
+That company will be your focus for all project assignments in class.
 Details for each project phase will be provided in class.
-The instructor needs to approve your team and client selection before you begin.
+The instructor needs to approve your team before you begin.

 Advertising is a team business.
-You will work in groups of two or three people.
+You will work in groups of three or four people.
 Groups have the advantage of sharing the work and collaboration, key advantages in developing ideas.
-Members will evaluate each other's contributions and are permitted to vote a non-contributing member off the island.
+Members will evaluate each other's contributions and are permitted to vote a non-contributing member off the team.
 Discuss those situations with the instructor first.
 The instructor will allow some time in class to work on the project.